 What is a Dividend?

 A dividend is your share of the profits produced by the company that you are part owner of.
 When a company makes a profit, the company directors may decide to reinvest the profits back into the business or pay them out as a cash dividend either.
-The money is received as a cheque or direct into your bank account, at your election.
+The money will be received direct into your bank account.

 Some companies have share reinvestment plans, and if you’ve opted into such a plan, your dividend will be paid in the form of new shares.